noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 [...G-G-God of Time and Space?!
 W-W-Why are you here?!]

 [Fool!
 I can easily imagine where you're headed!
-How many times do you think you have escaped!!?!
+How many times do you think you have escaped?!
 Cut it out already!]

 [Hiiiieeehhh...
 S-S-Stay...]